RunAsSpc = runas +

 application before the application will be call under another user

-The cryptfile can be on a mapped drive but not the
+The encrypted file can be store on a mapped drive but not the

-- RunAsSpc, cryptfile and the application can be on
+- RunAsSpc, cryptfile and the application can be store

 Vista, Windows 7, Windows 8, Windows 10, 64 and 32 Bit

-- The restriction of the free version for private use is the start-up window with license information which appears at random
+- Restriction in version for private use is the startup

+window with license information, which appears at random

 - Authorize only a specific user or group to run a an

-This can be achieved over NTFS permissions to the encrypted file, or
+This can be achieved by setting NTFS permissions to the encrypted file,

-For companies we deliver a licensed version,
+For companies and other organisations we deliver a licensed version,